tedlayea/eBusiness-card/README.md

 Motivation/ Objective:
-The app is built to store and organize business cards electronically rather than using hard copy.
+* The app is built to store and organize business cards electronically rather than using hard copy.

 Benefits:
-1. We don't need large pocket to put all of our contacts business card.
+1. We don't need a large pocket to put all of our contacts business cards.
 2. To search and organize our contacts and choose the better ones by referring rating and special comment section.
-3. We keep our environment safer by using paperless business card and reduce pollution.
+3. We keep our environment safer by using a paperless business card and reduce pollution.
 4. To provide user to have important emergency contacts.
 5. To provide some hot issues and meet-ups information weekly.

 Technologies used:
-Express with mongoose for backend.
+  * Node.js, Express.js, MongoDB, and Mongoose for the backend.
-Express Handlebars and Angular js for frontend.
+  * Express Handlebars and Angular.js for the frontend.

 Dependencies required:
   1. express: to import  express module
-2. bodyParser: to import bodyParser module, to handle form submistion and json request
+  2. bodyParser: to import bodyParser module, to handle form submission and JSON request
   3. passport: to import and use user authentication module
   4. passport-twitter: to import and use twitter authentication module
-5. fs: to import module required to store images in to the database
+  5. fs: to import module required to store images into the database
   5. cookie-parser: to import and use cookies from server
   6. express-session: to import module required to store flash and cookies
   7. connect-flash: to show success and error messages

 Before running the program:
 1. Create new Twitter application at https://dev.twitter.com/apps